macbright/song-list-react-redux/README.md

-# Calculator with React
+# Song List  with React & Redux

-This project comes after the introduction of the React JS framework. the main aim of the project is to learn how to build a very simple React application.
+This project comes after the introduction of the React JS framework using Redux as state management. the main aim of the project is to learn how to build a very simple React & Redux application.

 The project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ "The Global School for Remote Software Developers!").